 - Tammi’s solo album, Irresistible, draws together material from three years of recording at Motown, and features backing from the Spinners, the Andantes and the Funk Brothers.
 The highlight is a cover of Holland/Dozier/Holland’s “This Old Heart of Mine (Is Weak For You).”

-- Discover Tammi on such compilations as The Essential Collection (tracks from Irresistible, plus B-sides and unreleased material), The Complete Duets (with Gaye) and Come On And See Me: The Complete Solo Collection.
+- Discover Tammi on such compilations as The Complete Duets (with Gaye) and Come On And See Me: The Complete Solo Collection.